ZhangirK/DevOps-Galactic-Mission/README.md

 2. Install AWS CLI.
 [Installation Docs](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html).

 3. Create an access key for your account.
-IT is not recommended to do it for the root user.
-MAke sure your user has the needed permissions.
+It is not recommended to do it for the root user.
+Make sure your user has the needed permissions.
 [Docs](https://developer.hashicorp.com/terraform/tutorials/aws-get-started/aws-build).

 4. Configure your profile in AWS CLI.
 [Configuring Docs](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html).